Finding Nemo: The Big Blue... and Beyond!: Plot

 The musical is based on the plot of the film Finding Nemo, with characters performed in large puppetry by live actors and dancers on stage.
 It revolves around Marlin, a widowed clownfish who is desperate to find his son Nemo, who was snatched away by a diver in the ocean.
 Along the way, Marlin meets Dory, a regal blue tang with short-term memory loss, who ends up accompanying him on his journey.
 Meanwhile, Nemo ends up in a fish aquarium at a dentist office in Sydney, Australia and meets Gill, a moorish idol living in the dentist's aquarium, and the leader of the Tank Gang, who also live in the aquarium.

-In the revamped version, a framing device is added in which the Tank Gang narrate the story before being released from the Marine Life Institute (depicted in Finding Dory).
+In the revamped version, a framing device is added in which the Tank Gang narrate the story before being released from the Marine Life Institute.
+(Note: As depicted in Finding Dory.)